CHBToken/chbtokenV5.x/README.md

 ===========================

 *  CHBToken is a PoS-based cryptocurrency.
-*  CHBTokenDoc is a secure document upload system with document storage and high security encryption.
+*  CHBToken is a secure document upload system with document storage and high security encryption.
-*  CHBTokenDoc provides an option to cryptographically sign and store encrypted documents on the CHBTokenDoc Blockchain utilizing a 1MB encryption key and verification hash.
+*  CHBToken provides an option to cryptographically sign and store encrypted documents on the CHBToken Blockchain utilizing a 1MB encryption key and verification hash.
 *  CHBToken offers an option for companies to run CHBTokenDoc internally while still allowing the public CHBToken to remain decentrally linked.
+*  CHBToken allows file upload of up to 1000MB.

 This Github contains only the source code for CHBToken.
 It does not contain the source code for CHBTokenDoc.
 For CHBTokenDoc please refer to the section below specifically for companies.